-The capitalistic marketing of happiness works like this: make everyone who feels anything other than happy believe that they’re mentally ill. (lots of unwitting foot soldiers involved in this, too — like the whole new age movement–who too often push delusional glee.)
+The capitalistic marketing of happiness works like this: make everyone who feels anything other than happy believe that they’re mentally ill.
+There are lots of unwitting foot soldiers involved in this, too — like the whole new age movement–who too often push delusional glee and call it positivity.
+All of capitalism operates on the idea that if you just buy the right things and keep up with the fashion you will be happy.
+This is also called addiction.

 Also, can you imagine telling a mother who is having her child taken from her at the border that she should be happy?
 No, I cannot either.
 It’s delusional glee from privileged (mostly white) people who tell others they should be happy regardless of circumstance.